remotesynth/remotesynth.github.io/_posts/2019-06-21-javascript-const.md

 The `const` keyword was added to JavaScript in ES6 (aka ES2015).
 Previously, the common convention was to use a standard variable but with an all-caps name like `MY_CONSTANT`.
 This didn’t effect whether the variable could be changed - it was more a hint to tell developers that it shouldn’t be changed.

 JavaScript constants declared with `const` can either be global scoped or block scoped.
 If they are within a block (i.e. between `{` and `}`) they are automatically block scoped.
 If they are not within a block, they are global scoped, but, unlike variables declared with `var`, do not become properties of the window object.
+If they are in a module, variables declared with `const` outside of a block will be global scoped to that module.

 Another interesting difference between `const` and `var` is that they are [hoisted](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting) differently.
 When you declare a variable using `const` or `let`, the declaration is hoisted, but its value is not initialized as `undefined`, thus you will get a reference error if you try to access it prior to the declaration.
 As you can see below, the first `console.log` referencing a variable defined with `var` returns `undefined` but the second using `const` generates an error.